-Financial abuse occurs when one party uses money to control, coerce or to restrict the other person in a domestic relationship and frequently comes hand in hand with other forms of abuse such as physical or emotional abuse.
+Financial abuse occurs when one party uses money to control, coerce or to restrict the other person in a domestic relationship.
+This type of abuse frequently occurs hand-in-hand with other forms of abuse, such as physical or emotional abuse.

 Am I Being Financially Abused?

-Financially abusive behaviour can include but it is not limited to:
+Financially abusive behaviour can include but is not limited to:

 - taking control of someone else’s finances (e.g. being in charge of all the household income and paying the other person an allowance);